JohanHW-CD/PubDateNet/README.md

 2. **New York Times Corpus**
    Excerpts from [Kaggle: NYT Articles Data](https://www.kaggle.com/datasets/tumanovalexander/nyt-articles-data).
    > *Due to its large size (~3GB), the dataset is not included here.
-Please download it from the link above.*
+Please download it from the link above and put in the same folder as the model trainer.*

 ---